-^[12] For realization of this performance metrics from ISO PAS 8800 can be used.
-See also Chapter 9 cation or misperception of these relevant objects is bound by a certain threshold for a minimal time horizon Δ .
+For now, we state that a perception is said to be precise if for all relevant objects in the proximity of the ego vehicle holds that the probability of misclassification or misperception of these relevant objects is bound by a certain threshold P_M for a minimal time horizon Δ .
 Here, one might think that a misclassification or misperception can be indicated by an object-depending metric d_a exceeding an also object-depending tolerance level δ_a .